objectiser/jaeger-servlet-container/README.md

 * Unpack the distribution zip/tar in the Tomcat `lib/ext` folder

-* Add the service context listener and filter entries (shown above) to the `etc/webdefault.xml` file, under the `web-app` node
+* Add the servlet context listener and filter entries (shown above) to the `etc/webdefault.xml` file, under the `web-app` node

 * As in the previous section, add a filter mapping(s) to any webapp `web.xml` that needs to be traced